jasonachkar/microsoft-sentinel-siem-detection/sentinel-detection-pack/docs/deployment.md

 - Use the YAML bundle from `bundles/sentinel-rules-bundle.yml` to drive deployment via ARM/Bicep templates.
 - Keep parameters (schedule, thresholds, suppression) aligned with the YAML definitions.

+## Optional live data API (Azure Functions)
+- For a read-only API that powers the UI with live Log Analytics data, see `docs/live-data.md`.

 ## Minimum connectors
 See `docs/data-sources.md` for required data connectors and tables.